 Persons achieving this qualification will be competent scientific researchers who can work independently in developing and applying knowledge and skills to make an original contribution to the global knowledge or technology in the particular field chosen for study.

-In addition to Rule G7 and G24, an applicant must have a M App Sc (Biotechnology) (or equivalent).
-An overall mark of 60% must be achieved.
+In addition to Rule G7 and G24, an applicant must have a MAppSci (Biotechnology) (or equivalent).

 8.2.2 Duration of Programme: